Husband of murder victim faces charges after alleged assault in jail

 According to court papers, Evans tried to strangle his cellmate, who he recognized from a drug addiction clinic.

-A corrections officer says when he arrived, the cellmate's trachea tube, which he uses to breathe, was on the floor and the cellmate was gasping for air.
+A corrections officer says when he arrived, the cellmate's trachea tube, which he uses to breathe, was on the floor, and the cellmate was gasping for air.

 The man told detectives Evans used the string that holds his tube in place to choke him while saying to him, "you're going to die, they're making me do this."

-Scranton police say Evans has prior felony convictions including criminal trespassing and theft.
+Scranton police say Evans has prior felony convictions, including criminal trespassing and theft.

 We're still waiting to see if he'll face more charges in connection with his wife's murder.